-2.1.
-UAV LiDAR
+98 2.1 UAV LiDAR

-A DelAir DT26x fixed-wing UAV equipped with a Riegl VUX-1UAV LiDAR scanner was deployed from two sites, namely on the west and east of the peatland.
-From Ekolongouma, on the east, (Figure 3) the UAV crossed the eastern edge of the forest at 17.901°E 1.204°N, flew at a 257° bearing for 7.1 km and returned.
-The furthest 2.2 km of the flight line had been previously ground-surveyed [5] and confirmed as peatland.
-On the west of the peatland, the UAV was launched from a site near Epena, crossed the edge of the forest at 17.479°E 1.330°N and flew 7.9 km at a bearing of 124°, covering a 5.8 km long profile from the western edge of the peatland before returning.
-The UAV operated at a nominal altitude of 240 m above ground, and the LiDAR operated at an angle up to 30 degrees off-nadir, creating in practice a swathe between 330 m and 350 m wide.
-Laser beam divergence was 0.5 mrad, generating a spot diameter at ground level of about 12 cm.
-Data was recorded on the outgoing and return legs of each flight, with trajectories differing only by a few meters.
-A differential GPS station was operated near the launch sites for a 24 hour period to establish an accurate position, and during each mission, to allow georeferencing of the LiDAR return elevations to centimetric accuracy.
-The regions over which data were gathered are shown in Figure 2.
+99 A DelAir DT26x fixed-wing UAV equipped with a Riegl VUX-1UAV LiDAR scanner was 100 deployed from two sites, on the west and east of the peatland.
+From Ekolongouma, on the east, 101 (Figure 2) the UAV crossed the eastern edge of the forest at 17.901°E 1.204°N, flew at a 257° bearing 102 for 7.1 km and returned.
+The furthest 2.2 km of the flight line had been previously ground-surveyed 103 [5], and confirmed as peatland.
+On the west of the peatland, the UAV was launched from a site near 104 Epena, crossed the edge of the forest at 17.479°E 1.330°N and flew 7.9 km at a bearing of 124°, covering 105 a 5.8 km long profile from the western edge of the peatland before returning.
+The UAV operated at a 106 nominal altitude of 240 m above ground, and the LiDAR operated at an angle up to 30 degrees off-107 nadir, creating in practice a swathe between 330 m and 350 m wide.
+Laser beam divergence was 0.5 108 mrad, generating a spot diameter at ground level of about 12 cm.
+Data was recorded on the outgoing 109 and return legs of each flight, with trajectories differing only by a few meters.
+A differential GPS 110 station was operated near the launch sites for a 24 hour period to establish an accurate position, and 111 during each mission, to allow georeferencing of the LiDAR return elevations to centimetric accuracy.
+112 The regions over which data were gathered are shown in Figure 3.

-While this is a labour-intensive approach requiring months of planning and weeks of effort to cover an area of a few square kilometres, accurate GNSS measurements of the peat surface are not feasible at this site because of the dense tree canopy, meaning there is no sufficiently-accurate field alternative.
-The 12-cm spot diameter and point density up to 35 m^{-2} provided by UAV LiDAR should allow ground measurements in most forests, and we are actively testing the system in Peru and Gabon.
-The main requirements are a clear site for launch and landing, and a line-of-sight from the antenna to the UAV, which is a function of the site geometry and can be calculated from antenna height, canopy height, distance from antenna to forest edge and flight altitude.
+113 While this is a labour-intensive approach, requiring months of planning and weeks of effort to 114 cover an area of a few square kilometres, accurate GNSS measurements of the peat surface are 115 infeasible at this site because of the dense tree canopy, meaning there is no sufficiently-accurate field 116 alternative.
+The 12-cm spot diameter and point density up to 35 m-2 provided by UAV LiDAR should 117 allow ground measurements in most forests, and we are actively testing the system in Peru and 118 Gabon.
+The main requirements are a clear site for launch and landing, and a line-of-sight from the 119 antenna to the UAV, which is a function of the site geometry, and can be calculated from antenna 120 height, canopy height, distance from antenna to forest edge, and flight altitude.

-Figure 3.
-The unmanned aerial vehicle (UAV) prepared for launch at the cleared site near Ekolongouma, and peat depth field measurements being made in the hardwood forest.
+Figure 2.
+The UAV prepared for launch site at the cleared site near Ekolongouma, and peat depth field measurements being made in the hardwood forest.

 To estimate the ground topography along each acquisition, a straightened trajectory line was drawn between the entry point of the UAV to the peat area and the point where it turned for the return trip.
 Ground elevation for each 1 m segment of the line was estimated by finding the return with the lowest elevation amongst the returns between the segment and the edges of the swathe.
-This introduced an overall downward bias, as these points would have the largest downward error.
+This introduces an overall downward bias, as these points will have the largest downward error.
 The points acquired during the outward and return flights were processed separately, producing a pair of ground-level estimates for each 1 m segment.
-The mean difference and root mean square difference (RMSD) between these pairs was calculated to evaluate the measurements.
-The canopy top elevation was estimated from the local maximum return over 100 m.
+The mean difference and root mean square difference 134 (RMSD) between these pairs was calculated to evaluate the measurements.
+The canopy top elevation 135 was estimated from the local maximum return over 100 m.